-U.S. 'done talking' about North Korea, China must act: U.N. envoy
+China must decide on further action against North Korea: U.S. ambassador to U.N.

-NEW YORK (Reuters) - The United States is "done talking about North Korea" and China is aware they must act, U.S. Ambassador to the United Nations Nikki Haley said on Sunday after North Korea fired its second long-range missile this month and amid a push by Washington to impose stronger U.N. sanctions on Pyongyang.
+NEW YORK (Reuters) - The United States is "done talking about North Korea" and China must decide if it is willing to back imposing stronger United Nations sanctions on North Korea over its two long-range missile tests this month, U.S. Ambassador to the United Nations Nikki Haley said on Sunday.

-"Done talking about North Korea.
-China is aware they must act.
-Japan and South Korea must increase pressure.
-Not only a U.S. problem.
-It will require an international solution," Haley posted on Twitter.

-She then posted a link to photos of the United States, Japan and South Korea conducting bomber jet drills over the Korean Peninsula on Sunday.
-The United States flew two supersonic B-1B bombers as a show of force after Pyongyang fired an intercontinental ballistic missile (ICBM) on Friday.
+Haley said in a statement that any new U.N.
+Security Council resolution "that does not significantly increase the international pressure on North Korea is of no value."
+The United States flew two supersonic B-1B bombers as a show of force after Pyongyang fired a second intercontinental ballistic missile (ICBM) on Friday.

+"China must decide whether it is finally willing to take this vital step.
+The time for talk is over," she said.

+The Chinese mission to the United Nations did not immediately respond to a request for comment.

 The United States has been in talks with North Korean ally China on a draft U.N.
 Security Council resolution to impose stronger sanctions on North Korea.
 Haley gave China a draft text after North Korea's July 4 ICBM test.